-- To stop the movement, press any of the four coarse feed buttons. - The yellow LED (40) in the button flashes while the object head is in motion, and remains lit continuously when the rear end position is reached. - Press the button to start the slow backwards movement.
-The travel continues as long as the button is held depressed. - Press the appropriate button to start a rapid or slow forward movement.
-The travel continues as long as the button is held depressed. - During the forwards movement, the yellow LED (41) in the button flashes.
+- Press the 🕖 button to start the slow backwards movement.
+Thetravel continues as long as the button is held depressed. - Press the appropriate button to start a rapid or slow forward movement.
+The travel continues as long as the button is held depressed. - During the forwards movement, the yellow LED () in the button flashes.
 When the front end position is reached, an acoustic signal is heard and the LED stops flashing and remains lit.